 The Christian church, for as long as I could remember, was utterly hostile to men (you’re already offended… aren’t you?).

-Almost from the moment I began writing about apologetics, things have felt different.
+Almost from the moment I switched to writing about apologetics, things have felt different.
 I’ve enjoyed the posts I’ve been writing.
-Writing is easier and comes more naturally, and it’s making a difference.
-My blog is growing, when before it was not.
-I’m getting engagement, when before I was not.
-I’m getting ideas and inspiration faster than I can get it typed out.
+Writing is easier, comes more naturally, and my blog is growing.

 This weeks blog post is all about Murrow’s book: Why Men Hate Going to Church.
 It’s the last blog post I will write that is explicitly and officially about Christianity and Men.